 This article addresses several matters that practitioners commonly raise with the APA Practice Organization about how to bill for a health and behavior assessment or when you may charge an out-of-network rate.

 - Give Your Practice a Financial Check-up

 - Planning for a Secure Financial Future: It’s Never Too Early to Start

 Getting to the Bottom Line:

 How to Read and Use Your Income Statement

-- Have You Considered Online Banking for Your Practice?
+- Are you Using Online Banking for Your Practice?